MoMS-MMSB/lipid_sorting/README.md

 Go up one level and make a new folder; 2.eq_nopores/

 In the corresponding tutorial file, you will find an .mdp file to run the first "proper" equilibration.
-The example here is for just 100ns; bigger systems almost certainly necessitate a longer equilibration here.
-The larger systems in the book chapter all were run for 500ns at this step, however these were done on a cluster.
+The example here is for 500ns, and will most definitely require a cluster of sorts.

 Run the gromacs pre-processing function gmx grompp: